 Strategic Hardscaping

-To minimize the amount of ongoing maintenance required for your landscape, strategically place hardscaping items.
+To minimize the amount of ongoing maintenance required for your landscape, Joshua Fetes, a masonry contractor in Bridgeport, CT, suggests strategically placing hardscaping items.
 To cut down on the total area of turf that needs to be mowed, think about adding patio areas, paths, or gravel sections.
-Hardscapes provide your garden defined, low-maintenance zones in addition to visual attractiveness.
+He said that hardscapes provide your garden defined, low-maintenance zones in addition to visual attractiveness.
 Select weather-resistant, long-lasting materials that will require little upkeep and guarantee longevity.

 Automated Irrigation